 When we started the first web server at UCC, it wasn’t long before other departments and individuals saw what we were doing and asked if they could have space for their own pages.
 We agreed, and allowed them to write their own pages, without initially considering the effect this would have on support – and especially on the demand for learning how to write HTML, compose web pages and manage a site.
 To start with, the requests tended to come from disciplines with a strong computing background; later on they could come from any department or from students wanting pages for clubs and societies.

 In the mid-to-late 1990s a much-needed increase in IT staff numbers allowed me to spend more time developing research computing services.
+A key service for communication was LISTSERV, which I had been using elsewhere for some years.
+This still forms the basis of all the non-Exchange mailing lists in UCC.
 I was also able to take part in the development of XML via the W3C Special Interest Group, and to write a book on the software and services which supported SGML and XML .
 The widening scope of IT at all levels as we entered the 2000s meant that greater formalism was needed in service administration and management, leaving far less scope for experimentation and development.

 Two areas of significant longevity in UCC have been the CELT project and the Law Department’s Irish Law Site (http://www.ucc.ie/law/irishlaw/).
 Both are minimally-formatted and largely text-based.
 Both appear to break all the rules for web design, but each accounts for 5% of the total hits to the main UCC web site.
 Suggestions for redesign have met with requests to leave well alone, as they have highly specialised user populations who value stable URIs, stable appearance, and an absence of irrelevant surrounding material.